10 Reasons to Stop in Hokianga

 4. Board a fishing boat and go catch dinner

-Like most harbours in New Zealand, Hokianga has many charters catering to casual fisherman.
+Like most harbours in New Zealand, Hokianga has many charters catering to the casual fisherman.
 You’ll get a tour, all the equipment, and a fresh dinner at a very reasonable price.
+Learn more about Fishing in New Zealand.

 5. Immerse yourself in Maori history

 Like if time stood still, the whole area remains bathed in Maori culture and visitors are more than welcome to join in.
-A marae even open its door to curious travellers in search for an authentic cultural experience.
+A marae even opens its door to curious travellers in search of an authentic cultural experience.

 Only a short boat ride from Opononi, the North Head Sand dunes are a huge playground for anyone with a bodyboard.
 The ferry from Opononi provides boards with the ride across the water.